 According to mindset psychology researcher Carol Dweck, “A growth mindset is the understanding that we can develop our abilities and intelligence.”
 Research has shown that our implicit beliefs about our abilities intelligence can greatly impact our achievement in all areas of our life.

 A person’s mindset (student, employee, etc.) and the mindset of those around you will have a significant impact on your life.

 In this keynote, Kim discusses how a person's intelligence has a significant impact on their motivation, effort, and approach to challenges.
 Those who believe their abilities are changeable are more likely to embrace challenges and persist despite failure.

 We all need reminding of the value of productive struggle and feeling safe taking risks to learn something new.
 We all want our children, students, and employees to have confidence and feel like they can positively impact their community.
 We want them to believe they have the power to make our world a better place.

-To ask a question, request a quote, or book this keynote, simply fill out the form below.
+To ask a question, request a quote, or book this keynote.

 Here’s what you’ll learn: